wenceorg/comp4187/site/content/lectures/mpi/_index.md

 {{< /columns >}}

-Like in OpenMP programming, we achieve parallelism by having many processes cooperate to solve the same task.
+Like in OpenMP programming (which you saw last year), we achieve parallelism by having many processes cooperate to solve the same task.
 We must come up with some way of dividing the data and computation between the processes.

 Since processes do not share memory, they must instead send messages to communicate information.
 This is implemented in MPI through library